Columbia, SC, October 15, 2020 –

 The South Carolina Commission for Minority Affairs has recently created a list of face mask ordinances in South Carolina.
 This list includes information on exceptions, terms of the ordinances, and enforcement.
 It will be updated regularly.
 You can find the current list HERE.
 As the list is updated, you can view it HERE.

 Additional mandates for South Carolina were announced requiring limits on occupancy in specific businesses and facilities, requiring facemasks at certain establishments like restaurants, and enacting social distancing and cleaning policies.
-You can find the details of the statewide mandate HERE.
 Are you unsure of your county’s current mask requirements?
 While some areas are making masks mandatory, others are not.
 Keep track of which SC counties and municipalities have implemented mask ordinances with an interactive South Carolina Emergency Management Division (SCEMD) map.
 You can find the map HERE.

 Practicing thorough hand hygiene is a simple, yet effective way to prevent the spread of pathogens and infections, especially in healthcare settings.
 The Center for Disease Control (CDC) explains proper hand hygiene including techniques for using hand sanitizers HERE.